 What to do Following a Charleston Motorcycle Accident

 After experiencing a motorcycle accident, you should follow several steps to protect your safety, health, and legal rights.
 Your physical, mental, and financial well-being are at stake after an accident, and it is crucial that you take the best care of yourself possible.

 Some of the essential actions we suggest you take are listed below:

 - Seek medical attention.
 Your health is the number one priority.
 Get checked out even if you do not feel that you are hurt because some motorcycle injuries are not evident until later and can cause complications if not treated immediately.
 Keep record of your medical bills.

 - Alert law enforcement of the accident.
 They will file a report and preserve the evidence for future legal proceedings.

 - Document the scene of the accident if you are able.
 This would include photos and videos of the scene, damage to the vehicles involved, and of injuries sustained.

 - Exchange insurance information with the other motorists involved in the accident.

 - Notify your insurance company as soon as possible.

-- Contact a Charleston motorcycle accident attorney.
+- Contact our Charleston motorcycle accident lawyers.
 They will offer you legal advice, outline your rights and options, negotiate with insurance companies, and represent you if your case goes to court.